Are Red Light Cameras Legal in California?

 Missing Information: Do a thorough review of the ticket you receive in the mail.
 Many scam red light camera tickets will have missing details such as court date, court address/hours and a “Notice to Appear” section.

-If unsure about a red light camera ticket, go to the official county court website of where the violation is claimed to have occurred and check their system for a record of the violation.
+If unsure about are red light cameras legal in California and the tickets associated with it, go to the official county court website of where the violation is claimed to have occurred and check their system for a record of the violation.
 Additional information, feel free to contact us at GetDismissed.
 We can help establish if a ticket is legitimate and what to do next if it is.
 We specialize in helping California drivers dismiss their unfair red light camera tickets.

 A majority of us are very inexperienced when it comes to fighting red light camera tickets.
 So, it’s best not to try and fight it by yourself but to get some fundamental and readily available support. getdismissed.com is a California traffic ticket dismissal service that has helped tens of thousands of California drivers dismiss their traffic violations through the Trial by Written Declaration process.
 A trial by written declaration is fighting your traffic ticket in writing instead of going to court.
 Get started today!